 50 shades of female empowerment with sam taylor-johnson

 Sticks and stones may break my bones but chains and whips excite me.
-They also seem to be exciting artist turned director Sam Taylor-Johnson, who's finally put her second feature length film to bed: 50 Shades of Grey.
-Released worldwide last Friday, Valentine's Day excitement took on a whole new meaning as hoards of loved up couples and saucy singletons headed to a cinema near you.
+They also seem to be exciting artist-turned-director Sam Taylor-Johnson, who's finally put her second feature length film to bed: 50 Shades of Grey.
+Valentine's Day excitement took on a whole new meaning when the film was released worldwide last Friday, as hoards of loved-up couples and saucy singletons headed to a cinema near you.
 But it hasn't all been anonymous cards and love hearts.
-Despite sizzling ticket sales (the film made $81.7 millionover the weekend), 50 Shades of Grey hasn't titillated everyone.
+Despite sizzling ticket sales (the film made $81.7 million over the weekend), 50 Shades of Grey hasn't titillated everyone.
 Based on the best-selling sensation by E.L.
-James, the film, which charts the sexual evolution of shy, young Anastasia Steele, (played by the lovely Dakota Johnson), at the hands of BDSM loving businessman and diehard dom Christian Grey (played by the dreamy Jamie Dornan), has attracted quite a bit of negative attention.
+James, the film, which charts the sexual evolution of shy, young Anastasia Steele, (played by the lovely Dakota Johnson), at the hands of BDSM-loving businessman and diehard dom Christian Grey (played by the dreamy Jamie Dornan), has attracted quite a bit of negative attention.
 And I'm not just talking about the somewhat vanilla reviews; I'm talking about the angry feminist backlash ("50 Shades is Domestic Abuse" and "Mr Grey is a Rapist" were only a few of the angry signs held up at the film's premiere).
-However this is something the Nowhere Boy director is quite eager to correct.
-Yes, 50 Shades of Grey is a film about BDSM, but, no, it is not about abuse, nor is it about the victimisation of its lead character.
+However, this is something the Nowhere Boy director is quite eager to correct.
+Yes, 50 Shades of Grey is a film about BDSM, but, no, it is not about abuse, nor is it about the victimization of its lead character.
 And here Sam Taylor-Johnson explains why.

 I needed to do something like this because I'm sure this will resonate with lots of people.
 When you've had kids and you go into a meeting and people are like, ''what have you been doing for the last few years?'' and you say, ''I've been building my family,'' you can just see them zoning out.
 I wasn't getting sent anything, I was asking my agents to send me anything that was interesting and I would see scripts and say, ''yeah I'll do this,'' and they'd say, ''ok, well you're 15th in a queue of very powerful male directors,'' and I just thought I needed to go out there and do something that's going to mean that afterwards I could do anything.
 So this is definitely going to help.